-Whether you’re a Chief Marketing Officer (CMO) or managing the marketing efforts of your own small business or organization, the latest inbound marketing trends are not something you should ignore.
-To do so is tantamount to not keeping up with the rapidly evolving digital landscape and losing sales and customers in the process.
-Your marketing success this year may well depend on these trends.
+Whether you’re a Chief Marketing Officer (CMO) or a small business owner, the latest inbound marketing trends are not something you should ignore.
+To do so is tantamount to not keeping up with the rapidly evolving digital landscape.
+It could mean losing sales and alienating customers.

-Trends are important because they have the power to predict the evolution of the digital market place.
-While trends may lose momentum or even flounder, they invariably bring with them valuable insight into the state of the digital market; this insight isn’t only useful, but actionable.
+Trends are important because they have the power to predict the evolution of the digital marketplace.
+While trends may lose momentum or flounder, they usually bring valuable insight into the state of the digital market.
+This insight isn’t only useful, but actionable.
 Making the right marketing decisions becomes easier when you understand the most important trends.

-Drawing on the compelling and influential State of Inbound 2015 report, HubSpot’s 7th annual report on the state of inbound marketing and selling, here are the 5 key inbound marketing trends you should not only be aware of, but act on this year.
+Drawing on the compelling and influential State of Inbound 2015 report, HubSpot’s 7th annual report on the state of inbound marketing and selling, here are the five key inbound marketing trends you should act on this year.

-It is important to understand that inbound marketing does not refer merely to content marketing through blogs and social media, but also includes video, podcasts, e-books, SEO, whitepapers, and newsletters.
+It is important to understand that inbound marketing does not refer merely to content marketing.
+It also includes video, podcasts, e-books, SEO, whitepapers, and newsletters.
 Inbound marketing is most effective when all these different formats and strategies are combined and used for the same end.

-One outbound marketing strategy which seems to have lost a lot of ground last year is paid advertising, which, according to the study, is the most overrated strategy, although it can still be useful for companies that already have a successful inbound marketing strategy in place and plenty of money to burn.
+One outbound marketing strategy which seems to have lost a lot of ground last year is paid advertising.
+According to the study, it’s the most overrated strategy, though it can still be useful for companies that already have a successful inbound marketing strategy in place and plenty of money to burn.

-Marketing automation software, now increasingly available as Web-based, cross-platform, mobile-friendly apps, empowers markers to track their marketing Return on Investment (ROI) and act on it.
+Marketing automation software, now available as web-based, cross-platform, mobile-friendly apps, empowers markers to track their marketing Return on Investment (ROI) and act on it.
 The result is more informed decisions taken at the right time.
-The general trend in the inbound marketing world is for marketers to invest in marketing measurement, accountability, and ROI, with as many as 84% of CMOs planning to do so in the next 24 months, according to CMO Middle Market.
+The general trend in the inbound marketing world is for marketers to invest in marketing measurement, accountability, and ROI.
+As many as 84% of CMOs plan to do so in the next 24 months, according to CMO Middle Market.

-Although today content management systems, social media publishing software, or email marketing software come with their own built-in analytics and insights, as a marketer you still face the challenge of having to cumulate this data and make sense of it.
+Today, content management systems or social publishing software come with their own built-in analytics and insights.
+As a marketer, you still face the challenge of having to cumulate this data and make sense of it.
 That’s where marketing automation software comes into play, providing the intelligence you need to understand what is happening and make smart decisions.

 The State of Inbound 2015 report found that sales teams all over the world – the report surveyed marketers in 150 countries – continue to face the same old challenges: closing more deals and improving the sales funnel.
 Marketing teams have today, more than ever, the opportunity to help sales teams become more efficient, by generating more high-quality leads for them.

 You can achieve this through a service level agreement (SLA) between your marketing and sales teams.
-Companies with the highest ROI already have a SLA.
-A SLA defines and aligns goals and sets up key performance indicators that can be monitored and measured.
-With a SLA in place, measuring and engaging with leads becomes a much clearer and smoother process for both departments.
+An SLA defines and aligns goals and sets up key performance indicators that can be monitored and measured.
+With an SLA in place, measuring and engaging with leads becomes a clearer process for both departments.

-The demand for high-quality content in different formats (blog posts, videos, podcasts, social media updates, etc.) that successful inbound marketing requires is often more than what a business or organization can create using their internal resources.
-HubSpot found that 39% of the companies surveyed have recourse to freelancers, guest writers, agency partners, or content curation to produce at least part of the content they need.
+Successful inbound marketing demands high-quality content in different formats: blog posts, videos, podcasts, social media updates.
+This demand is often more than what a business or organization can create using their internal resources.
+HubSpot found that 39% of the companies surveyed have recourse to freelancers, guest writers, agency partners, or content curators to produce at least part of the content they need.

-A deep look at HubSpot’s report reveals that the leading CMOs with the top ROI base their approach to marketing on a set of clear and highly effective best practices.
+A deep look at HubSpot’s report reveals that the leading CMOs with the top ROI base their marketing approach on a set of clear and effective best practices.
 These translate into the following best practices for maximizing your ROI:

-- Focus your online marketing efforts on inbound marketing regardless of the size of your company or your marketing budget, because it performs better and costs less than outbound marketing.
+- Focus your online marketing efforts on inbound marketing regardless of the size of your company or your marketing budget.
+It performs better and costs less than outbound marketing.

 - Invest in marketing automation software that empowers you to track your marketing ROI and act based on it.